 Now, the reason I make these assumptions are 1) to preserve the integrity of the data to maintain an apples to apples comparison and 2) I ain’t got time to figure out what team is going to wear Cam Newton Vaudeville hats and take the train from NY-Philly.
 If you do have the time and want to figure it out for every team next year, I’d suggest you find another hobby1

-This year, unlike previous years, only one team will fail to fly more than the circumference of the Earth (24,901 miles) and that’s the Detroit Tigers, the least traveled team of 2018.
-The Tigers will only log 24,273 miles this season, which only looks like this:
+This year, unlike previous years, only one team will fail to fly more than the circumference of the Earth (24,901 miles) and that is.. for the second straight year, the Detroit Tigers, the least traveled team of 2018 and 2019.
+The Tigers will only log 24,471 miles this season, which only looks like this:

 There are less surprises on the top end of the spectrum, as the AL West continues to dominate, largely hurt by the Rangers and Astros being within the division but halfway across the country.
-With the Mariners winning the distance competition in 2016 and the A’s in 2017, the title continued its way down I-5 into Anaheim, where the Los Angeles Angels will launch their 46,485 mile campaign this year.
+With the Mariners winning the distance competition in 2016 and the A’s in 2017, the title continued its way down I-5 into Anaheim last year, but it’s back up at the top of the west in the hands of the Seattle Mariners.
 What does that involve?
 Well, it looks something like this:

 The biggest changes in the past year?
-Well, winning the World Series did the Houston Astros no good, as they’re flying 7,177 more miles this year than they did last season.
-The Philadelphia Phillies, on the other hand, are getting a bit more rest with 6,295 fewer miles to fly this season.
+Well, the New York Mets will end up putting an additional 6,214 miles this year than last.
+The Houston Astros, on the other hand, are getting a bit more rest with 5,009 fewer miles to fly this season.